SimpleITK/SimpleITK/docs/source/building.rst

  cd SimpleITK-build/Wrapping/Python
  python setup.py install

-Alternatively, a Python virtual environment can be created and the distribution installed there.
+Preferably, a Python virtual environment is created and the distribution installed there.

-A Python Wheel file (.whl) can be created in the "Wrapping/Python/dist" directory, by building the "dist" target.
-If you have used the Superbuild with the "make" generator then issue the following command:
+A Python Wheel file (.whl) is built by the "dist" target and produced in the "Wrapping/Python/dist" directory.
+If you use the Superbuild with the "make" generator then issue the following command:

 .. code-block :: bash